 Repository

-A repository is, as you might expect, the code but it also comes with a json file that describes each sub folders.
-In the previous example, we can see that our project has two git repositories, one for the code (user/20/project/1/repository/1.json) and another for the wiki (user/20/project/1/repository/2.json).
+A repository is the code but it also comes with a json file that describes each sub folders.
+In the previous example, the project has two git repositories, one for the code (user/20/project/1/repository/1.json) and another for the wiki (user/20/project/1/repository/2.json).

 Identifiers